 As California day trips go, the Monterey Bay area is one of my favorites (with or without a visit to the Monterey Bay Aquarium).
-When people come from out of state, this area is always on their list, and I’m happy to drive south a couple hours from San Francisco to spend the day on another bay.
+When people come from out of state, this area is always on their list, and I’m happy to drive south a couple hours from the San Francisco Bay Area to spend the day on another bay.

-The drive along scenic Highway One alone is a breath of fresh air with million dollar views of the Pacific Ocean and California’s iconic rocky cliffs.( If you like small-town downtowns, you’ll also love Carmel-by-the-Sea.)
+The drive along scenic Highway One alone is a breath of fresh air with million dollar views of the Pacific Ocean and California’s iconic rocky cliffs.

-Monterey Bay Aquarium
+Monterey Bay Aquarium Deals & To Do’s

 The Monterey Bay Aquarium, located on the site of a former sardine cannery on Cannery Row, is number one on most visitors’ bucket lists.
 You’ll find so much to see and do as this place is huge.

-But one of my favorite sections, especially for families, is the Penguin area, Splash Zone, and kelp forest walk-through tunnel.
-Kids love the touch pool, interactive activities, and water play area.
+One of my favorite sections, especially for families, is the Penguin area, Splash Zone, and kelp forest walk-through tunnel.
+Kids love the touch pool, interactive activities, and water play area

 The Aquarium offers several ways to save on ticket throughout the year.
 These tend to change without notice, so check for updates first before you head out.